Ginkgo

 Before you read this PLEASE PLEASE REMEMBER this is NOT a jukugo word.
 It's weird.
 You're gonna want to type ぎんこう but that's wrong.
 Stop that now.

-When you think of a ginkgo tree think about this: Ginkgos are a favorite nesting place for eagles but evil Mrs. Chou likes to eat eagles AND whole ginkgo trees.
-She prefers eating eagles WHILE THEY'RE IN THE GINKGO TREES AND ARE STILL ALIVE.
+When you think of the ginkgo tree meaning, think about this: Ginkgos are a favorite nesting place for eagles (い), but evil Mrs. Chou (ちょう) likes to eat eagles AND whole ginkgo trees.
+She prefers eating eagles WHILE THEY'RE IN THE GINKGO TREES AND STILL ALIVE.
 So いちょう.
 Eagles and Mrs. Chou.
 And ginkgo trees.
 It's horrible to think about.
 Just like this reading not being jukugo.

-The other meaning is the ginkgo nuts themselves.
-They taste like (ぎん) naan (なん).
-Mm mm soft and metallic, but still not the jukugo word though.
+The other reading is for the ginkgo nut meaning.
+The nut tastes like 銀 (ぎん) naan (なん).
+Mmm, soft and metallic — but still not a jukugo word.
 How sad for you and all Japanese learners everywhere.

 銀杏を食べ過ぎると中毒症状が出ます。